1,000+ Opportunities

 The Foundation also supports organizations that we describe as “Nonprofit Infrastructure” including The Community Foundation of Middle Tennessee, The United Way of Greater Nashville, Hands On Nashville, Community Resource Center, and Young Leaders Council, among others.
 Please note: The Foundation is not currently making new grants for operating or programmatic expenses.

-Based on current listing details, eligibility includes: 501(c)(3) organizations primarily serving Davidson County, TN residents, operating for at least three years, with a minimum operating budget of $250,000 and an updated profile on GivingMatters.com.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: 501(c)(3) organizations primarily serving Davidson County, TN residents, operating for at least three years, with a minimum operating budget of $250,000 and an updated profile on GivingMatters.com.
+Confirm the full requirements in the official notice before applying.

 Technology Grants is sponsored by The Frist Foundation.
 This program helps agencies work more effectively through technology improvements such as software implementation, agency collaboration tools, data collection, and workflow enhancements.
 It focuses on technology that improves the level of service to clients or agency productivity.
 Funding excludes hardware upgrades and is often recommended following consultation with GeekCause.
 Geographic focus: Davidson County, Tennessee (Nashville) Focus areas: Nonprofit Infrastructure, Technology